urban-bot/urban-bot/docs/DOCS.md

 <Image name="a big cat" />
 ```
 #### alt
-> Text if an image will be not displayed.
+> Text if an image is not displayed.
 ###### optional
 `string`
 ```javascript